 Carry on along the trail, again making sure you are the Rice Lake Loop Trail, and not one of the side trails that connects up to the Seymour Valley Trailway.

-Simply keep following the trail around the Rice Lake and enjoy the odd viewpoint that comes up.
+Simply keep following the trail around the lake and enjoy the odd viewpoint that comes up.
 On the north side of the lake there are a few good spots to pop down to the shore for a good view.